brucewubat/Shader-Project/README.md

 Project Introduction：
 This is a shader-related project.
-I studied the book "Unity Shader Essentials" by Feng Lele and implemented some of the content in the book with URP.
+I studied the book "Unity Shader Essentials" by Feng Lele and implemented some of the effects introduced in the book with URP.
 I will also add some research that I am interested in later.